-Ground-level ozone is an air pollutant which, at high levels, irritates respiratory organs and affects plant growth.
-Ozone is not emitted directly into the air, but rather when pollutants such as nitrogen oxides (NO_X) and Volatile Organic Compounds (VOCs) react with each other to produce ozone.
+Ground-level ozone is an air pollutant that, at high levels, irritates respiratory organs and affects plant growth.
+Ozone is not emitted directly into the air, but rather when pollutants such as nitrogen oxides (NOX) and Volatile Organic Compounds (VOCs) react in sunlight to produce ozone.
 The highest ozone levels are usually recorded in summer months on hot, stagnant days with little wind.

 Ozone levels measured in Fort Collins, and along much of the northern Front Range, exceed health-based National Ambient Air Quality Standards (NAAQS) set by the EPA.
-Because the region violates EPA Standards, the State is required to model and implement plans to control ozone, and the Regional Air Quality Council (RAQC) leads regulatory planning efforts to reduce these emissions.
-16 pollution that have other beneficial outcomes besides the health benefits of improving air quality.
-Cutting down on ozone precursor emissions also cuts greenhouse gas emissions, which contribute to climate change.
-Reductions in transportation emissions may also reduce congestion and improve livability within the city.
+Because the region violates EPA Standards, the State is required to model and implement plans to control ozone, and the Regional Air Quality Council (RAQC) leads regulatory planning efforts to reduce these emissions.15